Home Greenhouse Controller

 No automation system is complete without alarm notification of dangerous or improper operating conditions.
 WebControl allows up to 8 preconfigured emails to be dispatched by user code.

-If one or more sensors fail a notification email is sent.
-There was a bug in the original firmware I used that interferes with sensor failure monitoring on the last two sensors.
-This has been fixed in current firmware.
+If one or more temperature sensors fail a notification email is sent.
 It takes several seconds at boot time for the controller to initialize the temperate sensors.
 Testing is delayed when system powers up to eliminate spurious fault notification.
 The 1-wire bus is a wired OR open collector scheme.
 It is sensitive to noise ingress causing temporary failure of one or more sensors.
-To guard against unnecessary alerts sensor fault notification is debounced.
+To prevent unnecessary alerts sensor fault notification is debounced.
 When the controller reports a failed sensor a counter is set to 100.
-If the sensor is still bad after 100 passes through user code (about 5 seconds) the alert email is generated, if not the counter is cleared.
+If the sensor is still bad after 100 passes through user code (about 5 seconds) the alert email is generated, if not the counter is reset.

 Once an alert has been sent sensors must return to the OK state to reset the warning.
 That way only a single email is sent per failure event.

 The controller is mounted on the east wall near the rear of the greenhouse.
-The temperate and humidity sensors are mounted on the south wall in a small salvaged ventilated box.
+The temperate and humidity sensors are mounted on the south wall in a small ventilated enclosure.
 The Humidity control exhaust fan is mounted to the immediate right of the controller.

 The controller is built into an 11” square electrical box.
 I installed an aluminum separator between line and low voltage compartment.
 The bottom section contains solid state relays to control AC loads.
 Initially I used SSRs to control all loads but ran into a problem with the CFL ceiling lights.
 The CFLs draw so little current the snubber circuit used to protect the SSR output passed enough current to cause the lights to occasionally flash.
 The solution was to replace the ceiling light SSR with an EMR.
-I mounted a small relay on perf board cut to the same size as the SSR and wired a diode across the coil.
+I mounted a small relay on a perf board cut to the same size as the SSR and wired a diode across the coil.
 The 7407 driver is able to control the relay directly so it made for a simple replacement.
-A flexible plastic shield protects low voltage relay control wiring from accidental contact with mains voltage.
+A flexible plastic shield covers the relays preventing accidental contact with mains voltage.